Bookbells/ib222zz/README.md

 | [Light sensor](https://www.electrokit.com/ljussensor)     | Electro:kit     | 41015727     |39 sek|
 | [RGB LED-module](https://www.electrokit.com/led-modul-rgb)     | Electro:kit     | 41015715     |22 sek|

+Two DHT11 was used.
 In addition to the MCU and sensors, you will also need basic electrical components, including a breadboard, wires, and a power supply.
 A brief description of each component's function is provided in Table 2 below.

 **Table 2:** Short descriptions of components